Spyder is relatively easy to install on Windows, Linux and macOS.

 If you want to try the next Spyder version before it is released, you can!

 You may want to do this for fixing bugs in Spyder, adding new features, learning how Spyder works or just getting a taste of what the IDE can do.

 For more information, please see the Contributing Guide included with the Spyder source or on Github, and for further detail consult the Spyder development wiki.

 Run in to a problem installing or running Spyder?
-Read our Troubleshooting Guide and FAQ.
+Read our Troubleshooting Guide.

 Looking for general information about Spyder and its ecosystem?
 See our main website.